Prerna302/Visualization-of-sports-activities/README.md

 ### "Visualisation Of Sports Activities” is a real-time 3D graphical application which intends to connect the outer world to Banasthali so that they can visualise the sports activities carried in our university.
 This application helps in :
 - Connecting with Banasthali in a more deep way.
 - Fantasizing Banasthali sports activities.
 - Helping the parents and new students to know about Banasthali in a easy way at the time of orientation.

+This application is mainly designed for Banasthali users in order to experience the five-fold activities.Currently we are working on the visualization of horse-riding activity and tennis by using Unity software and C# scripting language.
+It will also provide the 3-D and animated view of Veer Bala Maidan(VBM).
+This application can be used by the  Banasthali administration for orientation purpose.
 ## Tech

 We have used :